 Our shot at making subversion version control more accessible, won Sofa's second Apple Design Award.
 Versions was the most used, downloaded, and top grossing of any of our products.
 Before I co-founded Sofa, even before Sofa partnered with Pico, I worked to design Version from the ground up with João it's creator.
 Over the years there wasn't a piece of the product experience that I had left untouched, ranging from the design, to code, marketing, support, and sales.

 Developer Icon Kit

-In the early days of my career I split my time between going to school to become a graphic designer, and working as a freelance designer.
-I sensed the potential design could have when combined with technology, specifically interaction and motion design seemed very promising.
-I slowly grew my skills, freelancing on a variety of projects, in particular practicing my skills whilst building Camino.
-This is also when I discovered the satisfaction in the seemingly simple challenge of designing application and toolbar icons.
+Quite early on I sensed the potential design could have when combined with technology, specifically interaction and motion design seemed very promising.
+As there where no product design programs yet, I split my time between going to the art academie for graphic design, and working as a freelance designer.
+I slowly grew my skills, in particular practicing my craft whilst building Camino.
+This is also when I discovered the satisfaction of the seemingly simple challenge of designing application and toolbar icons.
 Keeping an icon clear and simple, within the constraint of size and the need to be a valuable and a true embodiment of it's app.
-Many popular apps sported my icons.
-It took nearly 4 years before I dared take the jump to designing my own product, Disco.
+Eventually many popular apps sported my icons, and I dared take the jump to designing my own product, Disco.